Best cheap hotels in Miami

 Time Out tip: Got a Florida driver’s license?
 Circa 39 offers a 20 percent discount for Florida residents who book through their website.

-This might be the best way to experience the old European charm of Coral Gables.
-The Hotel St. Michel was built in 1926 as the Sevilla Hotel, and then refurbished and renamed in 1995.
-Now, the tiny, European-style gem sits in a great location for anyone interested in exploring Coconut Grove and Coral Gables.
-Fresh flowers and fans adorn the cozy lobby.
-The distinctive rooms have wood floors, dark paneled walls, lovely antique furniture and a fruit basket.
+Undoubtedly brimming with classic European charm, and based in the heart of Coral Gables is the Hotel St. Michel.
+Beginning life in 1926 as the Sevilla Hotel, and then refurbished and renamed in 1995, the petite Miami gem sits in a prime location for anyone interested in exploring Coconut Grove.
+With lush, intertwining flora and ornate fans embellishing the lobby, the hotel has an air of tranquillity.
+This is met by the contrasting, distinguished rooms consisting of deep wood flooring, rich and dark paneled walls and antique furniture.
 Before you get to those rooms, however, you’re in for an incredible ride on a ‘20s-style brass elevator.

 Minimum: Rates fluctuate seasonally; right now: $186 a night.